 Yes, but only in the case where the pledged collateral is SBA 7(a) Pool Certificates.
-However, each Certificate must fall into a weighted average life range such that the same haircut percentage is applied to each Certificate.
+However, each Certificate must fall into a weighted average life range such that the same haircut percentage is applied to each Certificate-and the frequency of the interest rate reset on each Certificate must be the same (e.g., monthly or quarterly).
 In all other cases, a borrower may pledge only a single eligible ABS as collateral for a single TALF loan.